 Applications are invited for the United States–South Pacific Scholarship Program (USSP) available studies to begin in August 2021.
 Scholarships are awarded to pursue Master’s and Bachelor’s degree study at the University of Hawai‘i in fields that are directly relevant to the development needs of Pacific island countries.

 The Program provides educational opportunities for academically talented individuals from South Pacific countries to pursue bachelor’s degree study at UH Hilo or master’s degree study.

 The East-West Center promotes better relations and understanding among the people and nations of the United States, Asia, and the Pacific through cooperative study, research, and dialogue.

-Study Subject: Priority areas of study include agriculture, business, communication/journalism, education, environmental studies, gender studies, NGO management, political science, public administration, public health, STEM fields (science, technology, engineering, mathematics), and other related fields.
-If a desired field of study is not among the priorities, the applicant should give special attention to explaining how this course of study would support the goals of the program program.
+- Study Subject: Priority areas of study include agriculture, business, communication/journalism, education, environmental studies, gender studies, NGO management, political science, public administration, public health, STEM fields (science, technology, engineering, mathematics), and other related fields.
+If a desired field of study is not among the priorities, the applicant should give special attention to explaining how this course of study would support the goals of the scholarship program.
 Support is not available for professional degrees such as architecture, law, and medicine.

-Award: Scholarship recipients will receive the following:
+- Scholarship Award: Scholarship recipients will receive the following:

 - Housing in a student residence hall.

 - Monthly allowance for food, clothing, and incidental expenses.